 Fix this issue: Run a game-> alt-tabbing out-> open the task manager-> go to the process tab and right-click on the game’s process -> use the Set Affinity option.

 Sometimes this option gets unable to solve the problem, if you are unable to solve this problem then don’t worry as another solution is available to fix the glitchy issue until you re-launch the game.

 Setup the Steam.exe’s CPU affinity, after doing this you will launch the game through Steam, this will inherit Steam’s CPU affinity and run with the perfect CPU affinity.

 If you are playing an old Steam game then you may face graphical issues, this issue appears when Steam’s in-game overlay the screen that come into view when user press Shift+Tab while in a game.
 In order to disable the overlay for an individual game: right-click on the game in Steam library and choose Properties, and uncheck the Enable Steam Community In-Game check box.

 Windows system automatically set the compatibility mode settings for certain programs, Windows also run Steam in compatibility mode when they start crashing.
 If Steam finds that it’s running in compatibility mode, then it will display a message:

-You can also doesn’t see any compatibility settings when you right-click on the Steam shortcut and go to the Properties.
+You can also don’t see any compatibility settings when you right-click on the Steam shortcut and go to the Properties.

 This setting is hidden by the Windows when compatibility mode setting it applied.
-In order to remove this you need to use registry editor.
+In order to remove this, you need to use the registry editor.

 Open the registry editor window: Click on the Start -> type Regedit into the Start menu, and hit Enter key.